xaymup/djset-generator/README.md

-# Matcha Frappe
+# DJ Set Playlist Generator

-An application used to generate BPM-aware Spotify playlists for mixing based on energy level.
+Planning to DJ at a party with a specific style or theme?
+Or just unsure if you can truly express yourself with the music at your next gig?
+This app helps you curate the perfect playlist for your upcoming DJ set by using tags, BPM matching, Energy level and Camelot matching.

+The app creates a Spotify playlist and adds it to your account.
 For downloading Spotify playlists, I recommend using the SpotDL library: https://github.com/spotDL/spotify-downloader

-The application is live on https://matchafrappe.com
+The application is live here: https://xaymup.me/djset-generator